Animal Frolics

 When I teach the Animal Frolics, I teach one animal at at time, appropriate to the season, and just teach that one animal frolic set with explanations and commentary relevant to the specific wild animal, healing benefits, history, Five Elements, healing sound, seasonal aspects, natural history, etc.

 I began my study and practice of Taijiquan and Qigong in 1986, and Yoga in 2001.
-Over the years, I learned the Crane Frolic from numerous instructional media (DVD or VHS), books, from instructors, and from personal practice.
+Over the years, I learned the Animal Frolics from numerous instructional media (DVD or VHS), books, from instructors, at workshops, and from personal practice.
 I have been teaching Taijiquan and Qigong since 2000, and yoga since 2004, in Red Bluff, California.
 This webpage on the Five Animal Frolics has been online since 2003.
 In 2008, I attended a two-day Five Animal Frolics workshop taught by Kenneth Cohen in Sacramento, California.

 Dangers